 About 15 years ago, a set of protocols was developed for patients undergoing colorectal surgery.
 These guidelines, known as enhanced recovery after surgery (ERAS), include evidence-based aspects of care before, during, and after surgery to accelerate patient recovery.

 The benefits of ERAS have been well-documented in many specialties.
-We've begun to use certain elements of the protocol for patients who deliver by cesarean section (C-section), helping better prepare them for planned – and unplanned – C-sections.
+We're continuously refining protocols for patients who deliver by cesarean section (C-section), helping better prepare them for planned – and unplanned – C-sections.

 ERAS and C-section education

 Depending on where you live, approximately one-third of patients have C-sections.
 The American College of Obstetricians and Gynecologists estimates that 2.5% of C-sections are done at the mother's request.